turboapps/docs/reference/command_line/register.md

 ### register

-The `register` command creates shortcut for specified container in **Start Menu**
+The `register` command creates a shortcut for the specified container in the **Start Menu**

 Usage: turbo register <options> <container>

 <options> available:
       --format=VALUE         Use json format for output

-Desktop registration integrates the container into the Windows shell by **Start Menu** shortcut for the specified container.
+Desktop registration integrates the container into the Windows shell by adding a **Start Menu** shortcut for the specified container.

 Use the `turbo containers --no-trunc` command to see the list of registered containers.